 Market Maps

-AWS Margin Pressure and the Cloud Reset
+AWS Margin Compression and the Cloud Reset

 An antique brass pressure gauge on dark slate with its gold needle swung near a threshold, low-key editorial lighting